s12v/waper-orm/README.md

 ORM with transparent vertical database partitioning
 ---------------------------------------------------

-The main idea was to separate variable-length fields to separate tables, and leave only necessary fields in core table.
-It allows to use covering indexes on core tables and overall keep high speed on large amounts of data without manual query optimization.
+The main idea is to move variable-length fields to separate table, and leave only necessary fields in core table.
+It allows to use covering indexes on core tables and keep high speed on large amounts of data without manual query optimization.

 Let's say, we have a table:
 ```